ds12a/KAMSC-Math/club_info.md

 description: Club Info
 ---

-The KAMSC Math Team will meet in **Mr. Alshehri's room** on Wednesday's from **insert time** to **insert time**
+The KAMSC Math Team will meet in **Mr. Alshehri's room** on Wednesday's during **open lab (6:00 - 7:30 after school)**.

 Practices will be held weekly along with competitions that will be spread out throughout the year.
 See the schedule page for more information about this.

-A typical practice will consist students splitting up into smaller groups and then each group receiving a problem set with problems similar to those that would appear on contests.
-Teams will attempt to score higher than others and at the end, people can share their solutions to problems that they solved.
-Problems that no one solved will ultimately be explained at the end of practice.

-While the problem sets are being graded, **snacks will be provided**.
+During practice, students will work on problems typically with other students in small groups, with internal "competitions" between these groups hosted just for the fun of it.
+And yes, **Snacks will be provided**.

 # Team Selection